 What a treat for breakfast and we even like them for lunch and dinner.

 This works great if you have a bag of potatoes you need to use up before they go bad.
 No sense in just throwing them away.
-Also all those extra baked potatoes you have left over from big dinners.
+Also all those extra baked potatoes you have left over from big dinners can easily be turned into hash browns.